 Walsall Council vacancies

 We use the WMJobs recruitment website to advertise our vacancies.
 With WMJobs you have the option of registering your details which will allow you to set-up email alerts so you get to know about new vacancies first.
-You can view all Walsall Council and School vacancies on the WMJobs regional recruitment portal by using the following links:
+View all Walsall Council and School vacancies

 There are 119 nurseries, schools and academies in Walsall.
 There is a collaborative approach with schools working in clusters to support the best outcomes for children.
 There is a culture of high expectation and commitment.
-School vacancies are grouped in 3 headings which are shown below:
+You can find jobs relating to schools on our school recruitment page

 Social Work Matters - Children's Social Worker Recruitment